Feedback is difficult to accept!

 Sometimes the feedback is more about the person giving you feedback than it is about you.
 For example, if you get the feedback that you too often say your honest opinion and perhaps should wrap up your statements more, then it may be that it is in fact more about the sender than about you.

-No matter how good self-insight you have or how successful your management career has been, it is good to always be able to listen to feedback and be aware that you may get feedback that may get behind you.
+No matter how good self-insight you have or how successful your management career has been, it is good to always be able to listen to feedback and be aware that you may get feedback that may surprise you.
 You will always be able to be surprised because the people you surround yourself with are different.
 And at the same time, you change yourself as you develop as a leader.

 The managerial context also changes when changing position or organization.
 There is a difference between leading employees and leading managers.
 If you come from a culture, where the tone of conversation is direct and straightforward, then what was successful can be perceived completely differently in another organization, where one has not been used to having these dialogues at all.
 Here it is important to know how to act on others, and at the same time be able to have a dialogue with your employees about how you are perceived.